docopt/docopt/docs/index.rst

 **Options-description** is a list of options that you put below your ussage-patterns.
-It is required to list all options that are in in ussage-patterns, their short/long versions (if any), and default values (if any).
+It is required to list all options that are in ussage-patterns, their short/long versions (if any), and default values (if any).

 - Every line in ``doc`` that starts with ``-`` or ``--`` (not counting spaces)